 Impact: This project ultimately seeks to decrease overdose rates in New Jersey through a cultural shift that supports a community-based trauma-informed healing ecosystem.
 The project builds the capacity of agencies’ staff to understand and address the impact of trauma, both primary and vicarious, in clients and staff.
 CAI has provided training to over 1,250 harm reduction center staff, emergency medical services personnel, and community health workers across New Jersey.
 Participants report an increase of 15 percent-29 percent in their knowledge related to trauma-informed care and confidence to integrate it into their daily practice.

-Project funder: The New Jersey Department of Health and Hyacinth Foundation
+Project funder: The project is funded by the New Jersey Department of Health, Division of HIV, STD, and TB Services.

 Project contact: Beth Hurley: email@example.com